5 Mutual Fund Fees to Ask About Before You Invest

 - Index funds or passively managed funds typically have the lowest fees, and finding these types of funds has been proven to be a strong indicator of good future fund performance.

 When you buy an “A share” mutual fund, you will pay a commission when you purchase the shares.
-This type of fee is sometimes referred to as sales charge or a "front-end load".
+This type of fee is sometimes referred to as a sales charge or a "front-end load."
 Thus a "no-load" fund has no such upfront fee.

 If you own your B share funds for the required amount of time, according to that fund’s schedule, then you will not incur a surrender charge when you sell them.